-This is for people that are wondering about what they can do to improve their brain health and a hope and not waiting for these momentous clematis, huge life events that really shake us, rather than just want to be inspired by a story that we can do something to improve our brain health, and there’s no greater testimony, as I mentioned, then for somebody who has demonstrated how they’ve recovered from great adversity, some of the main points that we discover in today’s conversation, obviously around mindset and how that really matters.
+This is for people who are wondering about what they can do to improve their brain health and a hope and not waiting for these momentous clematis, huge life events that shake us, rather than just want to be inspired by a story that we can do something to improve our brain health, and there’s no greater testimony, as I mentioned, then for somebody who has demonstrated how they’ve recovered from great adversity, some of the main points that we discover in today’s conversation, obviously around mindset and how that matters.

-So like it, share it, discuss it and of course, apply it in your life.
+So like it, share it, discuss it, and of course, apply it in your life.
 Now let’s head over to the show and let’s get to it.
-This is the Memory Health Made Easy podcast The show where you learn practical tips and expert share advice on what you can do to boost your brain span to match your lifespan now to the host of the show.
+This is the Memory Health Made Easy podcast The show where you learn practical tips and experts share advice on what you can do to boost your brain span to match your lifespan now to the host of the show.
 David Norris.

-And he’s really passionate about helping people optimize and reclaim their independence after a stroke.
-I thought to open a conversation Bill today to find out a little bit about what brought you here today.
+And he’s passionate about helping people optimize and reclaim their independence after a stroke.
+I thought to open a conversation with Bill today to find out a little bit about what brought you here today.
 And one of the things that’s happened a little bit in your story, that I think if you could paint a picture about, you know how you’ve come to be where you are today.

 Bill’s lifestyle before the first stroke

-Good day David.
-Thanks so much for having me on the podcast it’s been a pretty cool journey, but tough and difficult and scary and you know, really concerning.
+Good day, David.
+Thanks so much for having me on the podcast it’s been a pretty cool journey, but tough and scary and you know, really concerning.
 So I suppose what got me here today is that I was a positive guy in that I had a lot of what’s the word?
 So I was kind of like very upbeat and very positive, always half glass full kind of guy.

 To give us a bit of insight there.
 February 2012, you had a brain bleed.
 Is that right?

 Yes, I started to notice a small numb sensation in my big left toe.
-The numbness was there and it was like, less sensation and it wasn’t hurting or anything and then as the numbness spread over a week literally got from my little toe, my big left toe to all the way to my entire left side.
+The numbness was there and it was like, less sensation and it wasn’t hurting or anything then as the numbness spread over a week got from my little toe, my big left toe to to my entire left side.
 And you know, we were so busy at work and I had so many things to do that I just avoided going to see anyone about it until about three days after I went and saw a chiropractor because I was always putting my back out and doing the you know, potential incorrect lifting techniques.

-When I was getting paint buckets and all that kind of stuff because of our business, then I used to have my chiropractor on speed dial to get me sorted out all the time.
-And I went and saw him and he said, look, it doesn’t seem to be any inflammation or anything that’s apparent at the moment.
+When I was getting paint buckets and all that kind of stuff because of our business, I used to have my chiropractor on speed dial to get me sorted out all the time.
+And I went and saw him and he said, look, it doesn’t seem to be any inflammation or anything apparent at the moment.
 And the numbness was only by that time was only about my calf.

 Refusing to go to the hospital

 And he said, so just keep an eye on and if you need to come and see me, maybe the numbness is going to settle down.
 And if it doesn’t, maybe we’ll be able to get more of an idea where it’s coming from, if it’s related to something that you lifted.
-So then by literally eight days later on the eighth day of the numbness spreading, I went back to the car back then he said to me, look, you haven’t gotten a problem with your back, you need to go straight to the hospital.
+So then literally eight days later on the eighth day of the numbness spreading, I went back to the car back then he said to me, look, you haven’t gotten a problem with your back, you need to go straight to the hospital.

-And I argued with him about it for a little bit of time because the next day I had a really busy job to do or have a really big jobs to do.
-So when I got to hospital, that eighth day after I noticed the numbness in my toe they did a brain scan and they found that there was a bleed on the brain near the cerebellum.
+And I argued with him about it for a little bit of time because the next day I had a really busy job to do or a really big job to do.
+So when I got to the hospital, that eighth day after I noticed the numbness in my toe they did a brain scan and they found that there was a bleed on the brain near the cerebellum.
 And what had been happening was a faulty blood vessel, called an arteriovenous malformation had burst.